- UAB and Sexual Consent

 Rast Hall: Dorm located near the Commons for undergrads, across from Blazer Hall.

 Renaissance Records: Another quirky independent record store in Five Points South.
-If you’ve ever wanted to find a copy of Joy Division’s “Unknown Pleasures” on vinyl, this is your place.
+If you’ve ever wanted to find a copy of Simon and Garfunkel on vinyl, this is your place.

-Reynolds Historical Library: Almost more of a museum than a typical library, this unique library features everything from early copies of Benjamin Franklin transcripts to rare scientific books to letters written by George and Martha Washington.
+Reynolds Historical Library: Located in Lister Hill Library, it is almost more of a museum than a typical library.
+This unique library features everything from early copies of Benjamin Franklin transcripts to rare scientific books to letters written by George and Martha Washington.
 Located at 1700 University Blvd.

 Rifle: A type of gun generally used for hunting.
 A NCAA Division A sport at UAB.